amplify-education/hiccup/README.md

 #### Motivation

+Android's ContentProvider is a great tool for data abstraction and sharing.
-The default Android ContentProvider interface poses some challenges & limitations.
+But the provided interface poses some unintended challenges & limitations.
 It is half REST and half SQL, which result in the following:

 1. exposes underlying db representation to clients
 1. table joins are difficult to support when using uri's
 1. difficult to represent complex models in flat map of Cursor results or ContentValues
+1. restructuring tables (data normalization) breaks client code
 1. assumes SQL backend (ie, does not easily support NOSQL, file, shared pref, etc.)

 Hiccup tries to overcome these challenges.

 ## Usage

-#### Step 1.
-Example CursorAdapter
+#### Client side (CursorAdapter)
 In this example, let's assume we have used a CursorLoader to make a REST request to ``content://com.your.authority/categories/52/products?sort=name``.
 We get back an HttpCursor, which has an **_id** (for adapters) and **body**, which in this example is JSON of our domain models.
 Now we can bind our views using those domain models.